Thursday: Practices in countries

+In Indonesia, and Malaysia, in a week, batik clothing is usually worn on Thursday, especially at education and civil servant institutions.

-In Buddhist Thailand Thursday is considered the "Teacher's Day", and it is believed that one should begin one's education on this auspicious day.
+For Thai Buddhist, Thursday is considered the "Teacher's Day", and it is believed that one should begin one's education on this auspicious day.
 Thai students still pay homages to their teachers in specific ceremony always held on a selected Thursday.
 And graduation day in Thai universities, which can vary depending on each university, almost always will be held on a Thursday.

 In the Thai solar calendar, the colour associated with Thursday is orange.

 In the United States, Thanksgiving Day is an annual festival celebrated on the fourth Thursday in November.